-When considering any product or type of training, the cost is going to make up a large part of your decision.
-Determining whether to become trained as a Certified Nursing Assistant/Aide (CNA) training is no different.
+When considering any product or type of training, cost is a very important consideration.
+Determining whether to become trained as a certified nursing assistant/aide (CNA) training is no different.

-This article will aim to provide you with an idea of how much CNA training costs along with the CNA certification process.
+This article will provide you with an idea of how much CNA training costs, along with the certification process.

-To work as a CNA within the U.S., you are going to need to undertake a period of training, in which you will be assessed on your knowledge and practical ability.
-CNA training has two major elements: the practical and theoretical training.
+To work as a CNA in the U.S., you will need to undertake a period of training in which you will be assessed on your knowledge and practical ability.
+The training has two major elements: practical and theoretical.
 If you do not complete both parts successfully, you will not be eligible to register with your state's nursing aide registry, which means you will not be able to get a job working as a recognized CNA.

 Looking at the Various Costs Involved

 Unfortunately, CNA training is not going to be cheap.
 The expense is one of the biggest obstacles preventing people from enrolling in the course.
-However, if you find yourself balking at the costs, one major thing for you to bear in mind is the amount you're likely to earn once fully certified as a CNA.
-The state you live within will dictate, to a large extent, the amount you earn, but there's lots of potential out there, so you need to offset the likely cost of CNA training with your potential salary.
+However, if you find yourself balking at the costs, you should bear in mind what you're likely to earn once you are fully certified as a CNA.
+The state you live in will dictate, to a large extent, the amount you earn, but there's lots of potential out there, so you need to offset the likely cost of training with your potential future salary.

-The two main costs you're going to face up front, before you can work as a CNA, will be:
+The three main costs you're going to face up-front, before you can work as a CNA, are:

-- The cost of certification by your state's nurse aide registry
+- Cost of certification by your state's nurse aide registry